 - exempted: VAT exemptions apply to medical services, export sales, the contribution of assets to a company, and others.

-As seen from above, the reduced rates can apply to more than one category, in some cases, when this is the case (for example, in case of foodstuffs), entrepreneurs should obtain more information on the particular sub-categories to which a certain value will apply.
+As seen from above, the reduced rates can apply to more than one category.
+In some cases, when this is the case (for example, in the case of food items), entrepreneurs should obtain more information on the particular sub-categories to which a certain value will apply.
 One of our agents who specializes in VAT registration in Italy can provide you with more details on the current rates and the categories to which they apply.